dongmeic/MTIPmapping/README.md

 5. [ArcGIS Online](https://arcg.is/OuiCW)

 Compress the shapefile and upload to the map.
+[Configure](https://doc.arcgis.com/en/arcgis-online/create-maps/configure-pop-ups.htm) the pop-ups.